rickmad11/MadInjector-GUI/README.md

 ❯ LdrpLoadDllInternal

-❯ Manual Map -> please view the picture for all of the options
+❯ Manual Map x64 -> please view the picture for all of the options

 **Additional Features:**

--> Handle Hijacker x64 -> Symstem Process only (this is a optional flag)
+-> Handle Hijacker x64 -> System Process only (this is a optional flag)

--> Unlink Module Button -> can be any module all the Injector needs is the Path to the already loaded Module
+-> Unlink Module Button x64 -> can be any module all the Injector needs is the Path to the already loaded Module

--> Unlink Module CheckBox -> This unlinks the Module right after execution the Dll in the target
+-> Unlink Module CheckBox x64 -> This unlinks the Module right after execution the Dll in the target

--> Unload Mapped Dll -> has some flaws but only works if injected with my Manual Mapper
+-> Unload Mapped Dll x64 -> has some flaws but only works if injected with my Manual Mapper

 -> Save/Load/Reset Settings